Last Updated on April 22, 2025 by Maged kamel

 Determine the x-bar for the Trapezium.

-We need to find the value of the area and x bar or the horizontal distance from the Cg to the vertical axis y1 passing by the left point of the trapezium, later we will use it for the forthcoming practice problems.
+We need to find the value of the area and x bar, or the horizontal distance from the Cg to the vertical axis y1 passing by the left point of the trapezium.
+Later, we will use this information for the forthcoming practice problems.

 Use the expression of A(X bar)=(A1*X1+A2*X2), A1=6 ft2, while A2 equals 9 ft2.
 The X1 is the horizontal distance from the Cg of the triangular part to the axis y1.
 The value is (2/3)*4=8/3 Ft.